Dreaming of some new country bedroom ideas? This gallery, with expert tips from our hand-picked country decor experts, is where to find inspiration.

 'With beautiful architecture you don't need to overcomplicate the interior design,' advises Merry Albright, creative director of Border Oak.
 'Keep the decor calm yet stylish.'

-8. Use soft furnishings to add colour and warmth
+30. Use soft furnishings to add color and warmth

 Soft furnishings are the perfect way to transform a room without having to redecorate completely.